Intel Core i5-14600K vs Intel Core Ultra 5 Desktop Processor 245K

 Frequently Asked Questions

-Intel Core i5-14600K excels if you value excellent all-around performance: beats previous gen i9s in gaming.
-Intel Core Ultra 5 Desktop Processor 245K is better if you prioritize significantly improved power efficiency (performance-per-watt) vs. 14th gen. Pick based on your budget and daily use.
+Intel Core i5-14600K is the better choice if you prioritize excellent all-around performance: beats previous gen i9s in gaming.
+Intel Core Ultra 5 Desktop Processor 245K wins if you value significantly improved power efficiency (performance-per-watt) vs. 14th gen. Both are rated highly (4.5★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure